 A few bare minimum things make up a healthy functioning New Testament church.
 A church is firstly a spiritual family of fathers, mothers, brothers, sisters, uncles and aunts.
 They do not need to be friends, even though that is nice.
 The church is the embassy of the Kingdom of God, it’s not a boy’s club of male privilege or woman’s tea party where the church functions as a care facility for emotionally broken women.

 The church is supposed to be how the manifold wisdom of God is powerfully demonstrated to the evil principalities and powers of darkness of this age.
-Elders, deacons and bishops (or overseers) are absolutely needed.
+Elders, deacons and bishops (or overseers) are not an optional extra, like aircon or electric windows.
 In the beginning stages of church formation these functions may be in embryo form, but healthy gospel DNA mature them in time.

 Also, a church needs a locality, you must be able to send a letter to it.
-Rolling Stone Churches are hard to send letters to.
+A constantly Rolling Stone Church is hard to send letters to.
 A family is family by virtue of fathers being fathers and mothers being mothers and kids being kids.
 Leadership is a blessing not a curse.
 Church discipline must also happen because Christ loves those He chastises.
-If church is based just friendship and people you like, how is love perfected?
+If church is based just friendship and people you like, how is love ever perfected?

 Finding the Temperate Church